Thomas Blake (cricketer)

 Thomas Gage Blake (10 April 1805 – 1895) was an English cricketer.
-Blake's batting style is unknown, though it is known he fielded as a wicket-keeper.
 He was born at Midhurst, Sussex.
+Blake's batting style is unknown.
+He fielded as a wicket-keeper.

 Blake made his first-class debut for an England XI against Surrey in 1829.
-The following season he made two first-class appearances for Suffolk, against the Marylebone Cricket Club at Lord's, and against the same opposition at Field Lane, Bury St Edmunds.
-In that same season he made two first-class appearances for Sussex, with both appearances coming against Surrey at The Burys, Godalming and Midhurst Cricket Ground.
-In 1832, he made two first-class appearances for the Marylebone Cricket Club, with both appearances coming against the Cambridge Town Club at Chatteris Cricket Ground and Parker's Piece, Cambridge.
+The following season he made two first-class appearances for Suffolk: one against the Marylebone Cricket Club (MCC) at Lord's, and against the same team at Field Lane, Bury St Edmunds.
+He also made two first-class appearances for Sussex, both against Surrey at The Burys, Godalming and Midhurst Cricket Ground.
+In 1832, he made two first-class appearances for MCC, with both appearances against the Cambridge Town Club at Chatteris Cricket Ground and Parker's Piece, Cambridge.
 In total, Blake made seven first-class appearances, scoring 102 runs at an average of 9.27, with a high score of 26.
 Behind the stumps he took 3 catches and made 5 stumpings.

 He died at Bury St Edmunds, Suffolk, in 1895, aged 89 or 90.
 His nephews, George Fillingham and William Blake, both played first-class cricket.